Otago Polytechnic: Central Otago campus

-Otago Polytechnic's Central Otago campus is located in Cromwell on the corner of Molyneux Ave and Erris St, with additional facilities at Bannockburn Road.
-Plans are underway to consolidate these sites at the Bannockburn Road block.
+Otago Polytechnic's Central Otago campus is located in Cromwell at Bannockburn Road.
+The former campus on the corner of Molyneux Ave and Erris St was consolidated into the Bannockburn Road campus, with teaching at the former site ending in late 2025.
 Programmes on offer include long and short courses in Cookery, Business, and Horticulture.
 Qualifications in Ski and Snowboard Instruction and Avalanche Safety are delivered from Cardrona Alpine Resort and Mount Aspiring College.
 Otago Polytechnic's Central campus launched a qualification in high country farming in 2014, which is the only one of its kind in New Zealand.
 There are two Community Learning Centres which hold computing courses as well as being able to provide career guidance and study assistance for Otago Polytechnic students – these are on the Central Otago Campus and in Queenstown.
 In 2009, the two Community Learning Centres in Wanaka and Alexandra were closed.

 Auckland International campus

 The Auckland International Campus caters to international students and offers professional qualifications in Business and Management, Information Technology as well as National Diplomas in Construction Management and Quantity Surveying.
 Classes are taught in English.
 The Auckland International Campus is located on Queen Street in downtown Auckland.